maldonadojsm/SLUPipe/README.md

 conda create -n SLUPipe
 ```

 **3.B Creation of Anaconda environment can be also automated by entering the following command in terminal.
-If this option is chosen, head towards VEP installation section below.**
+If this option is chosen, skip steps 4 & 5 and head towards VEP Cache Configuration.**
 ```console
  conda env create -f environment.yml
 ```